schnellecom/flux_led/README.md

 ------------------------------------------------------------------------------------------------------------------------
 What I found out for using flux_led as import (did not find this info in the info so I got it from google and the setup.py):

-import a light:
+Import your Lamps:

 LIGHTNAME = flux_led.WifiLedBulb("IP")

-control the light:
+Control the light:
 On:

 LIGHTNAME.turnOn

 RGB (values in 0-255):

 LIGHTNAME.setRgb(rValue,gValue,bValue)

-Pattern (this site lists all the names: https://github.com/home-assistant/home-assistant/pull/8764/files) LIGHTNAME.setPresetPattern(PATTERN, SPEED)
+Pattern (this site lists all the names: https://github.com/home-assistant/home-assistant/pull/8764/files)

+LIGHTNAME.setPresetPattern(PATTERN, SPEED)

 -----------------------------------------------------------------------------------------------------------------------